ShangtongZhang/ShangtongZhang.github.io/index.md

 His work won the best paper award at AAMAS.
 He spent some time at Microsoft Research and DeepMind during his DPhil.

 ## News
+- 2022/12: My PhD thesis is awarded the runner-up award for the IFAAMAS Victor Lesser Dissertation Award
 - 2022/10: One paper is accepted by JMLR.
 - 2022/08: I am offering [CS6501: Topics in Reinforcement Learning](/teaching/cs6501_fall_22/index) this fall.
 - 2022/08: I joined UVA!